StackExchange/stack-blog/README.md

  - Add any relevant **tags** like `announcement`, `diversity`, or `engineering` onto the card
 3. As cards get added, Rachel Maleady and Jon Chan will go through all the cards in the `Ideas/Backlog` column, and move anything we want to discuss into the `Being Scheduled This Week` column.
 Sometimes things that *have* to get scheduled (like the regular podcast posts) will get added directly into this column.
 If your card got moved into the `Being Scheduled This Week` column, feel free to join Rachel and Jon in the meeting to chat about your ideas.
 4. Every week during the editorial meeting, Rachel and Jon will move cards from `Being Scheduled This Week` into a `Publishing This Month` or `Publishing Next Month` column.
 Once that's done, you should start [writing your post](https://github.com/StackExchange/blog#2-publishing-a-post) and we're going to ocassionally heckle you about it until it's published :) If you have trouble figuring out how to do this, feel free to ask Jon or Rachel.
-5. As you write your post, feel free to commit it.
+5. As you write your post, feel free to commit it (unless it contains information that should remain confidential for the time being).
 Jon and Rachel will constantly be looking at what gets added here and nothing will get published publicly until we manually hit the production build, so don't worry too much about making mistakes and stuff.
 As you write and make commits, it automatically builds on an internal dev tier at http://dev.blog.stackexchange.com/, so if you want to see what it looks like before you publish, you can see it there.
 6. Once the deadline arrives, we'll check with you to make sure it's exactly as you like it, then we'll push to production!

 ## Quickstart